1948 Dime Value (2026 Guide): Errors List, ā€œSā€ , ā€œDā€ & No Mint Mint Mark Worth

 Key Features of The 1948 Dime

-The 1948 Roosevelt dime showcases the distinctive design elements with inscriptions, denominations, and national mottos that define this iconic American coin.
+The 1948 Roosevelt dime showcases distinctive design elements with inscriptions, denominations, and national mottos that define this iconic American coin.

 The Obverse Of The 1948 Dime